orensrauch/The_Software_Testing_Router/README.md

-# The Tester Router
+# The Tester Router👩🏻‍💻👨🏻‍💻
 This repo is the best place to learn and keep your testing skills sharpend, all the content listed below was gathered and placed in a specific order from the intro of the software testing domain up to advanced testing technologies and skills.

-if you can then contribute to this awsome tester router repo enjoe
+if you can, then contribute to this awsome tester router repo.

+enjoe
 ------------